shethsh1/MessengerApp/README.md

 # Information

-Originally this was a take home assignment from a company to create a chat app.
+Originally this was a take home assignment from a company I was applying to - to create a simple 1-1 chat.
 I finished it but then decided to add onto it as a personal project to practice.
 I swapped all the states over to redux toolkit for better state management and added many more additional functionality.
 I deployed the app here: https://messenger786.herokuapp.com/

 ## List of working features and features I intend to add in the future